The Team

 Bangran is a Master's student in the Earth and Environmental Sciences department.
 Bangran earned a Bachelor of Science degree from the University of California, Davis.

-At Lehigh in the GP3 Lab, Bangran will be comparing the constant flux proxy — extraterrestrial 3He — with other geochemical proxies in ocean floor sediments to reconstruct past sediment mass accumulation rates.
-Bangran is excited about this project because it spans periods when Earth's climate was warmer or colder than the present, which gives insights into how the Earth's climate system may evolve in the future.
+At Lehigh in the GP3 Lab, Bangran will be comparing the constant flux proxy extraterrestrial 3He with other geochemical proxies in ocean floor sediments to assess key assumptions related to our ability to reconstruct sediment mass accumulation rates.

 OPPORTUNITIES TO JOIN!